Table of Contents

 View on Amazon.com ➜

 Hydration is vital when out in the sun all day, so don’t plan to go out unless you have your refillable water bottle in hand.
-This Lifestraw water bottle is especially useful for lake trips because the center membrane works to filter out bacteria, chemicals, and microplastics that could be in the water.
-It’s a perfect bottle to have with you if you can’t refill it with tap or other water because any type of water can be filtered and made drinkable with the Lifestraw technology.
+This Brita water bottle is especially useful for lake trips because the center membrane works to filter out strong and unpleasant tastes from chemicals like chlorine that you may not be used to.

 View on Amazon.com ➜